jamzi/devhealth/content/blog/distractions/index.md

 #### Instant messaging apps

-Slack or similar chat tools offer an ability to turn on DnD mode and mute unimportant channels.
+Slack or similar chat tools offer the ability to turn on DnD mode and mute unimportant channels.

 #### Slack

 Turn on DnD mode by clicking on the bell icon.
 There's also an option to set a DnD schedule.
-Channels that are not crucial to your work like "random" or "food" can be muted and will not show a notification.
+Channels that are not crucial to your work, like "random" or "food", can be muted and will not show notifications.

 > Nomophobia or no-mobile-phone phobia is a fear of being without access to a working cell phone.

 ### Social media

-Social media is designed in the way that it makes so compelling to keep on scrolling the feed as you get dopamine shots for a reward.
+Social media is designed in the way that makes it so compelling to keep on scrolling the feed as you are getting dopamine shots for a reward.
 Limit social media usage to a certain time of the day and enjoy more productive days.

 #### Apps